Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 ## 1 - J-Link Commander

-`JLink.exe/JLinkExe` is a simple yet powerful command-line utility which can be very useful in the first stages of getting new hardware working and/or if the programming utility of a software development program doesn't give much feedback on why programming failed.
+[`JLink.exe/JLinkExe`](https://kb.segger.com/J-Link_Commander) is a simple yet powerful command-line utility which can be very useful in the first stages of getting new hardware working and/or if the programming utility of a software development program doesn't give much feedback on why programming failed.
 Below is a list of some very useful commands.
-More information about J-Link Commander can be found on [this wiki page](https://kb.segger.com/J-Link_Commander).

 <br/>